Rock 'n' Roll History for

 May 24

 Elvis Presley begins filming Frankie And Johnny in Hollywood, California.
 His contract with United Artists pays him $700,000 plus 50% of the profits.
-The title track from the film would reach #25 on the Hot 100, earning a Gold in the process.
+The title track from the film would reach #25 on the Hot 100, earning a Gold Record in the process.
 A second single, "Please Don't Stop Loving Me" stalled at #45.

 1969 - ClassicBands.com